arneboe/ws-dmx-ban-alt-firmware/README.md

 * Use power led to signal if dmx signal is present or not
 * Ignore illegal dmx adresses (i.e. 0 or above 512-num_channels)
 * Maybe implement some static effects
+* Lots and lots of code cleanup :D :D

 # Compiling and Flashing
 ## Dependencies